ExperimentsHNL/popper-design/overview.md

 ### Unity Programmer

-Unity Programmer develops a robust Popper SDK based on Unity 3D, uScript, and Photon Networking; and creates sample experiments that illustrate the capabilities of the SDK.
+The Unity Programmer develops a robust Popper SDK based on Unity 3D, uScript, and Photon Networking.
+He/she works with us to create sample experiments that illustrate the capabilities of the SDK.

 Go to the [Unity Programmer Brief](#UnityProgrammerBrief).

 ### Unity Designer

-Unity Designer creates graphical assets and templates of Unity scenes for researchers to use in their experiments.
-Designer also adapts existing games from the Unity Asset store for use in experimental setting.
+The Unity Designer creates graphical assets and templates of Unity scenes for researchers to use in their experiments.
+The designer also adapts existing games from the Unity Asset store for use in an experimental setting.

 ### Web Developer

-Web Developer works on the backend of the core web application that handles launch, execution and monitoring of experimental trials.
+The Web Developer works on the backend of the core web application that handles the launch, execution and monitoring of experimental trials.

 Go to the [Web Developer Brief](#WebDeveloperBrief).

 ### Web Designer

-Web Designer creates the logos, the UI/UX, and the front-end code for the Researcher Site, and the Player Site.
+The Web Designer creates the logos, UI/UX, and front-end code for the Researcher Site and the Player Site.

 Go to the [Web Designer Brief](#WebDesignerBrief).

-## <a name="UnityProgrammerBrief" id="anchor1">Unity Programmer Brief</a> ##
+## <a name="UnityProgrammerBrief" id="anchor1">Unity Programmer/Developer Brief</a> ##

 In progress.